Furkan-Gulsen/Sport-With-AI/README.md

 # Sport With AI

 > The human body is detected with the help of the [Pose Estimation](https://github.com/google/mediapipe) library.
-Then, using the mathematical methods applied, it is determined how much the exercise movement is done.
+Then, using the mathematical methods applied, it is determined how much the exercise count is done.

 ## Sit-Up Exercise
 ![Sit-Up](https://github.com/Furkan-Gulsen/Sport-With-AI/blob/main/output/output%20sit-up.gif)